 You may be able to apply to the Elizabeth Finn Fund if you are struggling on a low income and you, your spouse, partner or ex-partner have a professional background.

 - To qualify for the Elizabeth Finn Fund you must meet all of the following qualifying rules (eligibility criteria):

-- have worked in one of the listed professions or have a spouse, partner/ex-partner who has done so.
-In most cases, these are positions where the job requires a degree, some level of responsibility or a NVQ4 or above.
-They also help people who have run their own business with employed staff or have earned a living from the arts.
-For more information, see the list of eligible occupations on the Turn2us website, and
+- Have worked in one of the listed professions or have a spouse, partner/ex-partner who has done so.
+In most cases, these are positions where the job requires a degree, some level of responsibility or an NVQ4 or above.
+The fund also helps people who have run their own business with employed staff or have earned a living from the arts.
+See How to apply, on the Elizabeth Finn Fund page of the Turn2us website for a list of eligible occupations.
+The applicant must provide evidence of this employment, and

 What type of help is available?

 The support the Turn2us Elizabeth Finn Fund gives depends on your circumstances.
 If you qualify, the kind of help the fund may be able to offer might include: